AzuSystem/azuos-legacy/README.md

 And now 3 years later, in 2024, we have AzuOS, i'll never forget those amazing days ❤️

 _p.s azuos doesnt need a web server to run, running the html page directly works pretty well :3_

+# DISCLAIMER: THIS VERSION OF AZUOS IS NO LONGER BEING MAINTAINED!!
+IT WILL BE FORKED OFF LATER TO REPRESENT A WEB DEMO OF THE PROJECT—THIS IS NOT THE MAIN PROJECT ANYMORE!!!
+THIS IS -> https://github.com/AzuSystem/archiso